mattgrobelny/Newbler-Parameter-Sweep/README.md

 - 14 boxplot graphs (comparing each input parameter against each score)
 - Analysis report, outputs a textual report of best parameter combinations for each score.

-### Script Usage
+## Script Usage

+### Basic Run
-#### Basic Run- Run Newbler Parameter Sweep using built in DEFAULTS (see below), this provides the broadest range of parameter combinations.
+Run Newbler Parameter Sweep using built in DEFAULTS (see below), this provides the broadest range of parameter combinations.
-#### Basic Run- To run this script using default parameters, you need to pass in these three required parameter:
+To run this script using default parameters, you will however need to pass in these three required parameter:
 	-projectName (Title of project will also be file name) -vectorTrimfiles (adapter and vector sequences for trimming) -sff_file (.sff file (demultiplexed) from sequencing)